This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 350℉ degrees.
+• Preheat oven to 350℉ degrees to heat while preparing the enchilada sauce.

 • In a large skillet melt the butter over medium heat.

-• Cook the flour mixture for 2-3 minutes.
+• Whisk in the flour and add the salt, onion and garlic powders, and ground cumin.
+Cook the flour mixture for 2-3 minutes.

-• Spoon about 1/2 a cup of the cheese sauce to a baking dish, spread around to coat the bottom of the dish.
+• Spoon about 1/2 a cup of the cheese sauce to a large baking dish, spread around to coat the bottom of the dish.

-• Spoon a small amount of scrambled egg, ground sausage and Borden®️ Cheese Four Cheese Mexican Cheese Thick Cut Shreds to the tortillas.
-Carefully roll and place in a baking dish, seam side down on top of the cheese sauce.
+• Spoon a small amount of scrambled egg and sausage mixture onto the tortillas.
+Tightly roll and place in a baking dish, seam side down on top of the cheese sauce.
+Continue until all tortillas have been filled/and baking dish is filled.

-• Turn on broiler and broil the enchiladas for 2-3 minutes until the cheese is browned on top.
+• Bake for 10 minutes at 350 degrees F until cheese sauce is bubbling.
+Turn on the broiler and broil the enchiladas for 2-3 minutes until the cheese is browned on top.

 Nutrition